← Back to Blog

 Important note: The credentials were temporary and associated with the EC2 instance role REDACTED_ROLE.
 No permanent long-lived credentials were discovered in this chain.

-6) Post-Exploitation Verification — Conceptual Validation & Safe Checks
+6) Post-Exploitation Verification

 Conceptual checks performed:

-• Enumerate a minimal set of permitted APIs to determine blast radius (listing accessible buckets, reading permitted object metadata, etc.) — all within lab authorization
+• Enumerate a minimal set of permitted APIs to determine blast radius

-Outcome: credentials were valid and capable of performing actions allowed by the instance role.
+Outcome: Credentials were valid and capable of performing actions allowed by the instance role.

-7) Blast Radius & Pivot Scenarios (Conceptual — No Live Actions)
+7) Blast Radius & Pivot Scenarios

 From the role's permissions, an adversary could conceptually: